Skip to main content

 Registration Restriction Periods

-Cognitive Science and Neuroscience minors will continue to have unrestricted access to PSYC and NSCI courses related to their minor during all registration restriction periods.
 Please note: for some courses, if all minor spots are full and only major spots remain, ConnectCarolina will not allow a minor to take a major spot.
+Additionally, a reminder that only Cognitive Science Minors with 9 or more credit hours in the minor may continue complete the minor.
+More information is available here.

 Registration Guidelines

-As always, we are working hard to meet the student demand for all of our courses.
+As always, we are working hard to meet the student demand for all our courses.
 If you are concerned about completing the requirements for the psychology or neuroscience major in time to graduate, here are a few reminders:

 • Monitor Connect Carolina diligently and frequently during the entirety of the open enrollment period and make sure that you register at the beginning of your scheduled enrollment appointment.